Are you wondering what informational interviews are and if they really work?

-An informational interview, an informational meeting is a better term, means talking with someone about what they do and/or what their company does to learn and get questions answered.
+Informational interviews or informational meetings is a better term, happen when you talk with someone about what they do and/or what their company does to learn and get questions answered.

 What Is The Purpose of Informational Interviews?

 An informational interview aka networking is simply having conversations with people.
 As a job seeker, networking becomes defined as looking for a job.
 It is absolutely more than this.

 Are people really willing to take the time to speak with you about this?
 It depends.

 There has to be a good reason or they have to see value in investing time meeting with someone.